 It should be noted that there was no evidence that music listening shortened hospital stays.
 And there is no research yet on whether music listening helps to speed the healing of wounds or reduce infection rates, so clearly more research needs to be done!

-While there are general guidelines for the type and tempo of therapeutic music for alleviating pain and anxiety (1), evidence from both reviews suggests patients may benefit more when they are able to choose the music themselves (5;6).
+While there are general guidelines for the type and tempo of therapeutic music for alleviating pain and anxiety (1), evidence from two reviews suggests patients may benefit more when they are able to choose the music themselves (5;6).
 That makes sense – if you prefer to listen to a classical orchestra, an earful of classic rock won’t necessarily have the desired effect.

 Despite remarkable medical advancements surgery can be scary and time spent in hospital will likely be challenging.
 Music therapy is a safe, non-invasive and inexpensive complement to treatment (4).

 So, if it helps take the edge off, then by all means – play that funky (or classical, country, R&B…) music!